Ferrallv/BigBrainBeat/README.md

 # BIGBRAINBEAT README
 ---
+BigBrainBeat is a neural network trained on created data to predict the BPM (Beats Per Minute) of a slice of audio.
+Using the presentation notebook an output will look like this:

+"""
+# To visualize our results, and get what we need to listen!
+downsampled_wav1, beat_pred1 = show_me(trackpath = "WaveBank/one_90.wav", model = BigBrainBeatv3_phase1, seconds = 1)

+# And to listen to the tune, make sure the sampling rate is correct!
+ipd.Audio(data = (downsampled_wav1, beat_pred1), rate =11025)

+Our predicted bpm is:90
+"""

 Thank you so much for checking out my project!
 If you wish to try this at home, you only need to run the `BigBrainBeat_Presentation.ipynb` with the other files in the same directory (not including the other `.ipynb`).
 To change the track,